 \subsection{Bounding constants in Theorem \ref{thm:lincon}}

-In general, we cannot hope to find sharp closed-form bounds for the constant $C$ in Theorems \ref{thm:lincon} and \ref{thm:linear-convergence}, but we can compute cone-specific bounds on each of the constants $k_1, k_2,$ and $k_3$ in the formula for $C$ by convex optimization.
+In general, we cannot hope to find a sharp closed-form bound for the constant $C$ in Theorems \ref{thm:lincon} and \ref{thm:linear-convergence}, but we can compute cone-specific bounds on each of the constants $k_1, k_2,$ and $k_3$ in the formula for $C$ by convex optimization.

 Recall that $k_1 = \text{min}\{\vone^\T\vv \ | \ \vv \in \Sigma^*, \|\vv\|_\infty = 1\}$.
 Although the norm constraint is not convex, we have

 with

 and